Finch

 Shadow nodded.

-Finch leant out of the garage to speak to Adin.
+Finch leant back through the door.
 “I’m taking Shadow with me.”

 “I doubt I would have even realised he was gone, but thank you for telling me,” Adin said.

-Finch found his way into his car in the dark to avoid blinding Shadow with the garage light and Shadow got into the passenger seat.
+Finch felt his way into the car in the dark to avoid blinding Shadow with the garage light, and Shadow got into the passenger seat.
 That was progress, right?
 On the first night, he’d sat in the back.

-Finch pulled out of the garage and then sighed and rolled his shoulders as they drove down the street.
-“I don’t like it when the neighbours have parties.
-Adin says I have PTSD, but y’know, who the fuck doesn’t?”
+He pulled out onto the street, rolled his shoulders, exhaled.
+"I don't like it when the neighbours have parties.
+Adin says I have PTSD, but y'know, who the fuck doesn't?"

 “Your heart is beating faster,” Shadow said.